 A week-long festival in New England, the Creative Musicians Retreat is offered for composers, improvisers, performers, electronic musicians, choristers, and music teachers who want to delve more deeply into their own creativity.

 All participants at the Creative Musicians Retreat take classes (including The Walden School Musicianship Course, seminars on Contemporary Topics, and courses in electronic music), sing in chorus, attend concerts, composers forums, and workshops in improvisation.
 Lessons and master classes are offered.
 Our composer-in-residence in 2015 will be Martin Bresnick.
 Dr. Bresnick will be on campus all week and will moderate three Composers Forums, lead master classes, and give composition lessons.

 Members of a world-class performance ensemble are in residence for the duration of the Creative Musicians Retreat.
 We are thrilled that The Wet Ink Ensemble will return in 2015 for a third time.
-They will kick off the week with a concert of new music and then works with participants in a stimulating workshop environment.
-In 2014, the Ensemble-in-Residence was The Wet Ink Ensemble.
-Past ensembles-in-residence include the International Contemporary Ensemble (ICE).
+They will kick off the week with a concert of new music and then work with composer and performance participants in a stimulating workshop environment.
+Past ensembles-in-residence include the International Contemporary Ensemble (ICE)..

 Participants will choose to enroll in one of four different tracks: composer, choral, performance, or pedagogy.

 Composer participants have the opportunity to write for and work with The Wet Ink Ensemble, take composition lessons, attend master classes, and work on their musicianship.

 Choral musicians have the chance to sing in two choirs, learn about Walden’s innovative approaches to rehearsing choral music, and write or arrange music for chorus and have it workshopped at the retreat.

 Instrumentalists enrolled in the performance track at CMR work with the ensemble-in-residence in a stimulating workshop environment.